nczhu/rust-recipes-cheatsheet/README.md

 - `Stack`: Just the vars that exist only during a function
 - `Heap`: Memory that's generally available.
 Need to free it before ending program. e.g. `String` , `Box`, `Hashmap`, `Arc`, `Rc`
     - `Box`: A pointer type for heap allocation.
 Allocates memory on the heap and then places x/anything into it.
 When it's **dropped**, the memory it points to will be freed.

+## File Structure

+- Lib, Bin in same directory ⇒ use Lib in Bin with `extern crate lib_name`

 ## Strings